skippyr/yuni/README.md

 ### Using OhMyZSH Framework
 - Download the latest release from the [Releases page](http://github.com/skippyr/yuni/releases/latest).
 - Extract the archive.
-- Move the extracted directory to `~/.oh-my-zsh/custom/themes`.
+- Move the extracted directory to `~/.oh-my-zsh/custom/themes`, renaming it as just `yuni`.
 - Set it as your theme in your `~/.zshrc` file:

 ```zsh